What We Learned Analyzing 100 Explainer Videos With Over 10,000 Views [Custom Research]

 In order to see the common characteristics of the most successful explainer videos, we decided to analyze a sample set of 100 explainer video examples from a variety of companies and industries.

 We wanted to ensure we only looked at videos that had been widely viewed.
-So while we recommend hosting explainer videos on Wistia, for this analysis, we only included videos that had been viewed 100,000 times or more on either YouTube or Vimeo.
+For this analysis, we only included videos that had been viewed 100,000 times or more on either YouTube or Vimeo.

 Since dialogue is an important part of an explainer video, we used transcription software on the videos to record the dialogue and number of speakers.
 These transcriptions were a key part of our analysis.

 Here are some highlights of what we found:

 - The explainer video examples in our sample were mostly shorter than two minutes and had less than 300 words.

 - Dialogue happened at a moderate pace, usually less than three words a second.

 - The dialogue in the explainer video examples was usually written at a seventh to ninth grade reading level.

 In the big picture, our strongest recommendation is to work with an experienced explainer video company—one that can help you find the right combination of script, style, and content for your specific marketing goals.
 Every company is different, and what is effective for one company might not be the best approach for you.

 With that said, there are some general trends that apply to the majority of the explainer video examples, and we saw a lot of what we see in our client projects reflected in the research.